-I define pet peeves as minor irritations, annoyances, things that “push your buttons” or get under your skin.
-I decided to focus on some of my own peeves and then to gather information from family and friends about what their pet peeves were.
+I define pet peeves as minor irritations, annoyances, and things that “push your buttons” or get under your skin.
+I decided to focus on some of my own peeves and then gather information from family and friends about what their pet peeves were.

 The former asked me, What is a peeve?, to which I clarified, A pest or annoyance, to which she promptly provided a comprehensive list.
 The latter said she did not focus on things that separated her from others based on their differences and declined to provide an answer.
 I realize that my pet peeves are personal, and I take ownership of the fact that they are mine and do not require agreement from others.
 However, I came to understand that some of my peeves were similar to certain family and friends.

 My own pet peeves are pretty easy for me to identify.
 Most of them concern aspects of cleanliness or my expectations for kind and socially acceptable behavior.
 When I first pondered pet peeves while I was a single young adult, I read that leaving toilet seats up or down and toothpaste caps left on or off were two of the most frequent issues that couples quarreled over.

 Sponges and washcloths become my necessary tools to wipe down the granite kitchen counters at least once or twice a day to make sure that they are smooth, clean, and free of any crustiness.
-Along with my other peeves in the kitchen, is my desire to have the black kitchen towel for hand drying always folded in half vertically, since I think it looks better on the oven handle that way.
+Along with my other pet peeves in the kitchen, is my desire to have the black kitchen towel for hand drying always folded in half vertically, since I think it looks better on the oven handle that way.
 This peeve has been with me since I could still see the patterns on the towel, but now I just feel to make sure it has been spread out or folded correctly.

-Whereas most of the other clean-freak requirements that I have can be modified by me alone rather than with constant nagging, I always point out his earth-shattering noises.
-Unfortunately, I know that they will persist —since he must eat to live, and he most likely will always have a full set of strong teeth.
+Whereas most of my other clean requirements can be modified by me alone rather than with constant nagging, I always point out his earth-shattering noises.
+Unfortunately, I know they will persist —since he must eat to live, and he will likely always have a full set of strong teeth.
 Between us, we both enjoy a medley of crisp fruits and vegetables, so unless I move him to a soundproof booth, this tumult will continue.

 When my adult daughters visit, each of them knows my/our expectations for keeping common areas clean and uncluttered.
-They dutifully, and I believe without resentment, wash their dishes, and load them into the dishwasher, throw their laundry into their respective hampers, and take out the garbage/compost when it is full.
-I am grateful that they adapt to our ways when they are in our home.
+They dutifully, and I believe without resentment, wash their dishes, load them into the dishwasher, throw their laundry into their respective hampers, and take out the garbage/compost when it is full.
+I am grateful that they adapt to our ways when they are in our homes.
 They recognize it contributes to family harmony when the physical environment is in order, especially after my vision declined.

 While my eyes may fail to observe all the interactions around me, my ears do not miss a beat.
 I also find it important to know my limits and boundaries for political rants, arguments, or insensitivities.
 Sometimes for the larger issues, I may adopt something as simple as changing the channel or TV station or limiting the timing and frequency of watching the news.